EliuX/MEGAcmd4J/README.md

 You will be able to notice those who are already implemented in this library and those who don't.
 Try them out.

 ## Contributing
-Please read CONTRIBUTING.md for details on the code of conduct, and the process for submitting pull requests to the project.
+Make sure your contact data is included in the **Contributors** section, and

 * Follow the [Google Java Style Guide][google-java-style-guide] as much as possible: Its recommended that you install the [Google Java Style Guide settings in your IDE][google-java-style-settings-intellij].
 * Respect as much as possible the format of the provided templates for issues and PRs.

 # Contributors
-Add your name and your account for Twitter, Github or LinkedIn:
+Add your name, email and your account for Twitter, Github or LinkedIn:
 - **Cenyo Medewou** - [medewou@gmail.com](mailto:medewou@gmail.com) | [Github](https://github.com/ccenyo) | [Linkedin](https://www.linkedin.com/in/cenyomedewou)